The Endometriosis Foundation of America is proud to introduce our 2017 TCS NYC Marathon Team!

 Support Sarah here!

-Erik running this Marathon for his fiance Sarah Esche, and for all women out there that are unable to as a result of Endometriosis.
+Erik running this Marathon for his fiance Sarah Esche, and for all women out there that are unable to as a result of endometriosis.
 Erik has run six Chicago Marathons, and this will be his first New York Marathon.
-He is really excited to be a part of team EFA!
+He is really excited to be a part of team Endofound!

 Support Erik here!